 The DCLG neighbourhood planning webpage provides an overview of how neighbourhood planning works.
 Central government also post regular bulletins about news and policy developments related to neighbourhood planning online - see notes on neighbourhood planning for more details.

 Locality is an organisation that can offer help to groups at all stages of the neighbourhood planning process.
-Locality has produced a guide to understanding neighbourhood planning.

 Part of the Royal Town Planning Institute (RTPI), Planning Aid England offers planning advice and support to individuals and communities.
 Planning Aid manage the Forum for neighbourhood planning website that supports people and communities who are using new powers under the Localism Act 2011 to create neighbourhood plans.